kevinzunigacuellar/astro-layouts/packages/astro-layouts/README.md

 export default defineConfig({
   integrations: [mdx()],
   markdown: {
+    remarkPlugins: [
+      [
+        astroLayouts,
-    remarkPlugins: [[astroLayouts, {
+        {
           default: "/src/layouts/Layout.astro",
-        blog: "@layouts/BlogLayout.astro", // you can also use an alias }
+          blog: "@layouts/BlogLayout.astro", // you can also use an alias },
-    ]]
+      ],
+    ],
   },
 });
 ```